Help observe the land with these 12 spies Bible crafts. What did the children of Israel see?

 Glue the construction paper to the base piece on the wall with a glue stick.

 Cut the rim off a paper plate.
-To make two people you will need two paper plates.
+To make the two people, you will need two paper plates.

 Glue on wiggly eyes with white glue, draw on a nose and mouth.